object-oriented-python/object-oriented-programming/doc/source/3_exceptions.rst

 string.
 Where did this error occur?
 This is a more involved question than it may first appear, and the rest of the error message above is designed to help us answer this question.
-This type of error message is called a "traceback", as the second line of the error message suggests.
+This type of error message is called a :term:`traceback`, as the second line of the error message suggests.
 In order to understand this message, we need to understand a little about how a Python program is executed, and in particular about the call stack.